jnalanko/VOMM/README.md

 Building models
 ------------

-The `build_model_optimized` executable builds a variable-order Markov model from a file, whose alphabet is assumed to be the set of its distinct character.
+The `build_model_optimized` executable builds a variable-order Markov model from a file, whose alphabet is assumed to be the set of its distinct characters.
 Example usage:

 ```
 mkdir models